Table of Contents

 Introduction

-In the dynamic world of investment markets, the offer price stands as a fundamental aspect of securities offerings, holding significant implications for both issuers and investors.
-But what exactly does offer price entail, and why is it a critical factor in investment decision-making?
-Let’s delve into the nuances of offer price, its determinants, and its impact on the investment landscape.
+In the dynamic world of investment markets, the offer price is the price at which securities are offered to investors and stands as a fundamental aspect of securities offerings, holding significant implications for both issuers and investors.
+But what exactly does this price entail, and why is it a critical factor in investment decision-making?
+Let’s delve into the nuances of this key factor, its determinants, and its impact on the investment landscape.

 The offer price, also known as the offering price or issue price, refers to the price at which securities are initially offered for sale to investors during a new issuance or fundraising event.
 It represents the valuation at which the issuer is willing to sell the securities and serves as the basis for determining the initial transaction price for investors.